The BAck SToRY

 RC: Perhaps like most people, I started in high school.
 For me it was the flute, piccolo, then sax (alto and baritone).
 I took a first year university performance course, again on flute, and later, adult flute lessons.

 As a teenager, I started writing music, which is very difficult to do on a woodwind.
 So I started to play my parents’ piano – usually 2-3 hours every day.
 There is no substitute for piano practice… except perhaps piano lessons, which sadly I didn’t take.
 So every day in the hospital I did the piano exercises that I avoided as a child, just to improve my dexterity.

-RC: Esther is the modern-day heroine who inspires people to believe that everyone - no matter their beginnings or background – has it within themselves to make a positive difference.
+RC: The main character, Esther, is a modern-day heroine who inspires people to believe that everyone - no matter their beginnings or background – has it within themselves to make a positive difference.